gridap/UnstructuredGrids.jl/README.md

 [![Build Status](https://travis-ci.com/lssc-team/UnstructuredGrids.jl.svg?branch=master)](https://travis-ci.com/lssc-team/UnstructuredGrids.jl)
 [![Codecov](https://codecov.io/gh/lssc-team/UnstructuredGrids.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/lssc-team/UnstructuredGrids.jl)

+If you ❤️ this project, give us a ⭐️!

 **UnstructuredGrids** provides a set of functions providing common topological operations associated with unstructured meshes/grids such as:

 - Find the lower dimensial objects (e.g., edges and faces) on the boundary of each cell in the grid